 Assisted Listening Devices for Courtrooms

 Each courtroom can be equipped with a Sennheiser Infrared Assistive Listening System.
 This system includes a stationary IR Emitter unit and portable infrared receivers with lightweight headphones.
-Contact the court officer, Jury Commission or Court Administration to have a device placed in the courtroom.
+Contact the Court Disability Coordinator, Jury Commission or Court Administration to have a device placed in the courtroom.

 Building Access and Accommodations

 The buildings and facilities used by the courts are fully compliant with barriers and signage requirements of the Americans with Disabilities Act.